alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

 #### Claim factory-reset application using out-of-band registration data

 An application manufacturer can provision a key or the application can dynamically generate a key to support the claiming process.
-The ECDHE_PSK key exchange is used in this scenario.
+The ECDHE_SPEKE key exchange is used in this scenario.
 The key is provided to the user out of band.
 An example is a QR code or a token delivered via email or text messaging.
 The user is prompted for the key when establishing a connection with the